 May benefit from:

 - Prioritizing self-care: getting lots of rest, eating a balanced diet, exercising, and setting aside time for enjoyable activities

 - Engaging the services of a mental health professional if needed

 - Forming a network of family and friends who will be willing to help

 - Finding and attending a support group (either online or in-person)

 - Becoming educated on the disease, treatment options, and what to anticipate as it progresses

 A knowledgeable and award-winning home care provider, like Grace Home Care, is an invaluable asset to family members caring for a loved one with Alzheimer’s or another form of dementia.
 Starting home care services now, in the earliest stage, is imperative to building trust and rapport with the older adult – a factor that will undoubtedly be essential as the dementia moves into subsequent stages.
 It also allows family caregivers the opportunity for ongoing, regularly scheduled breaks from care.
 Our professionally trained and experienced care experts are highly skilled and up to date on the most effective dementia care techniques.

 We can also make available practical resources targeted to any particular challenges you are facing.
-Just give us a call at 785-286-2273 to learn more about our memory care in Topeka, KS and to request a complimentary in-home consultation.
+Just contact us or give us a call at 785-286-2273 to learn more about our memory care in Topeka, KS and to request a complimentary in-home consultation.
 With Grace Home Care, you’re never alone; we are here to walk with you every step of the way.